alexk99/the_router/conf_options2.md

 ### rcli npf connection limit get

-Outputs the number of connections of a host with particular ip address and the maximum number of connections that host can establish.
+Outputs the number of connections in the group with the given ip address and the maximum number of connections that can be in the group.
+See the description of "npf_conn_limit_group_by" sysctl variable to see how connections could be grouped.

 	rcli npf connection limit get <ip>